 The main shrine room feature three large, highly blessed, exquisite Buddha statues – Buddha Shakyamuni, Guru Rinpoche (Padmasambhava) and Mother Tara, as well as magnificent thanka paintings.
 For seating, there are gomdens, zabutons, a few zafus and many chairs available.
 (You may wish to bring your own cushion.)

 The address is 1900 South Cook St. Denver, CO 80210.
 Free parking is available in a parking lot and on the streets surrounding the center.

 You are responsible for your own lodging and transportation.
-However, the Padmasambhava Center has listed on their website information about airport transfers, as well as lodging and restaurant options that are convenient to the center.
+However, the Padmasambhava Center can suggest airport transportation, as well as lodging and restaurant options that are convenient to the center.
+Contact them at